Pharma hacks explained – How to fix

 - Look at google and Bing webmaster tools.
 Look at the incoming links to your site.
 Suppose you have a local site but there are lots of overseas links from bulletin boards.
 Then that means that someone is creating those links and that you probably have been hacked.

 How do you fix this??

 The process is fairly involved.
-Let’s assume you have a Joomla site although the process would be the same for other sites such as those done with WordPRess or Drupal.
+Let’s assume you have a Joomla site although the process would be the same for other sites such as those done with WordPress, Drupal or any other platform.

 - Back up the existing site with both Akeeba Backup and an FTP download.

 - You will need to get new hosting.
 Once the hackers have entered your site and host, it is almost impossible to ensure that they are completely gone.
 You could wipe everything out but there are still back doors they could plant.
 Any host can be hacked.
 However, you can not stay with your same plan.
 Some clients want to just get another hosting plan with the same host but I advise against that.